termpaint/termpaint/doc/surface.rst

   See :ref:`colors` for how to specify colors.

+.. c:function:: void termpaint_surface_write_with_len_colors(termpaint_surface *surface, int x, int y, const char *string, int len, int fg, int bg)

+  Like :c:func:`termpaint_surface_write_with_colors()` but does take a explicit length parameter instead of writing the string until it encounters a NUL character in the string.

 .. c:function:: void termpaint_surface_write_with_colors_clipped(termpaint_surface *surface, int x, int y, const char *string, int fg, int bg, int clip_x0, int clip_x1)

   Like :c:func:`termpaint_surface_write_with_attr_clipped()` but with explicit parameters for foreground and background color.
   Decoration color will be set to TERMPAINT_DEFAULT_COLOR and no style attributes will be applied.

   See :ref:`colors` for how to specify colors.

+.. c:function:: void termpaint_surface_write_with_len_colors_clipped(termpaint_surface *surface, int x, int y, const char *string, int fg, int bg, int clip_x0, int clip_x1)

+  Like :c:func:`termpaint_surface_write_with_colors_clipped()` but does take a explicit length parameter instead of writing the string until it encounters a NUL character in the string.

 .. c:function:: void termpaint_surface_clear(termpaint_surface *surface, int fg, int bg)